mt-akar/Quadrillion/README.md

 ### Personnel Career

 Players will be able to play 40 preset levels in 4 different difficulties.
 First puzzle in each difficulty will be playable for everyone.
 Once a puzzle is solved, players cunlock the the next puzzle in the same difficulty.
 Player proggress will be saved and can be accessed again with the same user name on the same computer.

+### Hint*

+Give position of a piece for A solution.
+Takıng hints decrease the stars taken by solving puzzle.

 ### Level Editor*